HIV+ and long-term survivors

 Powerful HIV drugs now make it possible for people living with HIV to live far longer lives than could have been imagined before effective HIV treatment became available.
 This is one of the greatest successes of modern medicine.
 Those who have lived with HIV for many years are often called long-term survivors (LTS).

-DSS considers this cohort of seniors in the 2SLGBTQI+ communities to require particular attention be paid to their unique experiences and current needs.
-Due to longer survival with HIV, the percentage of older adults living with HIV is increasing in all regions of the world including BC.
+Dignity Seniors Society (DSS) considers that this cohort of seniors in the 2SLGBTQIA+ communities require particular attention be paid to their unique experiences and current needs.
+Due to longer survival with HIV, the percentage of older adults living with HIV is increasing in all regions of the world, including B.C.

 AIDS Survivor Syndrome (ASS)

 AIDS Survivor Syndrome (ASS) is a term describing the psychological results of living through the most brutal, unjust years of the HIV pandemic.
-Pre-HAART LTS are especially vulnerable to ASS.
+Pre-HAART long-term survivors (LTS) are especially vulnerable to ASS.
 Symptoms of ASS include, but are not limited to:

 • Depression